Chami-03/Portfolio/README.md

 Rotate by hovering or dragging.

-Click or tap to reveal a short note about each skill (BA, DA, SQL, etc.).
+Click or tap to reveal a short note about each skill (PM, BA, DA, SQL, etc.).

 Single-Page Layout: Smooth scrolling navigation to sections including About, Projects, and Contact.